Consult a Doctor

 Canva

-It is universally accepted by women that a party dress is not complete without a classy pair of high heel shoes.
+It is universally accepted by women that a party dress is not complete without a classy pair of high-heeled shoes.
 This is because they stand taller, appear slimmer and strike a sexier posture whenever they put on high heels.

-However, women cannot deny that high heel shoes are much less comfortable than sneakers or flats—and they’re always relieved to kick them off after a long day.
+However, women cannot deny that high-heeled shoes are much less comfortable than sneakers or flats—and they’re always relieved to kick them off after a long day.

 Data from the American Academy of Orthopaedic Surgeons (AAOS) in the United States reveals that one 1 out of 6 women have chronic pain in the foot or feet.
 It also reported that 9 out of 10 of women’s foot issues are attributed to tight shoes.